IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-programming-model.md

 In IBM Cloud Functions, the _Trigger_ is a programmatic construct that represents a "class of" or "stream of" events that is suitable for one or more associated functions to process.
 In this pattern the functions themselves are the _Observers_ or "sinks" (for the event data).
 This loose association allows both the functions and the _Event Sources_to remain independent from and agnostic to any specific underlying event processing implementations.

 {% hint style="info" %}
-The name _Trigger_ in our model is intended to draw upon the analogy of _"triggering"_ or _"firing"_ a weapon; therefore, you will encounter these terms instead of _"invoking"_ or _"calling"_ a function.
+The name _Trigger_ in our model is intended to draw upon the analogy of _"triggering"_ or _"firing"_ a weapon; therefore, you may encounter these terms instead of _"invoking"_ or _"calling"_ a function.
 {% endhint %}

 ## Why call a function an **Action**?